spchampa/MyMemory/README.md

 # MyMemory

-A memory game writen in Kotlin and Android SDK
+A memory game written in Kotlin and Android SDK.
 Using Firebase, Firestore and deployed on the Google Play store.